Football (word): Australia

 Within Australia the term "football" is ambiguous and can mean up to four different codes of football in Australian English, depending on the context, geographical location and cultural factors; this includes soccer, Australian rules football, rugby league and rugby union.
-In the states of Victoria, Western Australia, South Australia and Tasmania the slang term footy is also used in an unofficial context, while in these states the two rugby football codes are called rugby.
-There is a different situation in New South Wales, Queensland and ACT, where rugby union or rugby league are most popular, and football can refer to those codes.
+In the states of Victoria, Western Australia, South Australia and Tasmania the slang term footy is also used in an unofficial context, while in these states the two rugby football codes are collectively called rugby.
+The reverse applies in New South Wales, Queensland and ACT, where rugby league dominates and football can refer to this code.
+The oldest existing clubs in the three non-soccer codes are all called FC (Football Club), including Melbourne FC (AFL), Sydney University FC (Shute Shield) and South Sydney DRLFC (NRL).
 Australia-wide, soccer is commonly used to describe association football, with this usage going back more than a century, with football gaining traction amongst soccer followers since Soccer Australia was renamed Football Federation Australia in 2005.
 The men’s national team are still known by their nickname the Socceroos.